 Bare offers a simple and affordable cremation option without compromising on the level of service.
 Click below to see the price for your area.

 We also list the advantages of a non-attended funeral.
-This article aims to help Australians make a more informed choice about how they celebrate a loved one – not just during the pandemic, but for when social distancing restrictions are lifted as well.
+This article aims to help Australians make a more informed choice about how they celebrate a loved one.

 1. What is a direct cremation?